anton-bregolas/NS-Session-Setlist/README.md

 ![Examples of adaptive mobile layout of the Set Maker module of the app](/assets/screens/screenshot-set-maker-mobile.webp)

 The **Chord Viewer** module displays guitar chords from the current ABC in a separate dialog window.
 Use the dialog slider to scale contents, press the theme button to toggle between color schemes, press the **Show / Hide GUI** button to save more screen space.
-Chord Viewer remembers all the adjustments made by the user.
+Chord Viewer remembers all the GUI adjustments made by the user.

 ![Examples of adaptive mobile layout of the Chord Viewer module of the app](/assets/screens/screenshot-chord-viewer-mobile.webp)